kiranma72/abdm-docs/content/1-basics/About_ABDM_Sandbox.md

 pre : "<b>1.1 </b>"
 ---

-## ABDM Sandbox

 The **Ayushman Bharat Digital Mission** has developed building blocks and APIs to offer a seamless digital healthcare experience for all stakeholders – health facilities, patients and healthcare workers.
 The digital infrastructure developed is now accessible to health facilities and health tech players for integration.

-Here's a picture to help you understand different interaction touchpoints of a patient with the system:
+Here's a picture to help you understand how ABDM can improve the experience you deliver to your patients :

 ![Experience](../experience.png)

 ## ABDM Sandbox Journey

 ABDM aims at bringing out inoperability and sharing of health information among all the participants in India.
 For this to happen, we expect the software developers to implement certain functionalities by integrating with ABDM building blocks.
-Integration with ABDM sandbox is designed for them to test the integration.
-Once integrated, the software developers (companies) can get independent functional validation and apply for ABDM certification (called as Sandbox Exit) via Sandbox.
+The sandbox provides tools and support to test the integration.
+Once integrated, the software developers (companies) can get independent functional validation and apply for ABDM certification (by applying for as Sandbox Exit).
 The certified version of the software can then be deployed for the various health service providers.

 Here's how your **journey through the sandbox looks like:**

 1. Submit your Sandbox application
 2. Receive a Sandbox client ID & secret (key) from National Health Authority (NHA)
-3. Understand the various functionalities (test cases) to be implemented for each milestone
+3. Understand the various functionalities (test cases) to be implemented for each integration milestone
 4. Ensure you are comfortable with the APIs to implement each functionality (using Postman)
 5. Implement the functionality in your application
 6. Get functional validation report from one of the 3 empanelled companies